hakimjonas/valar/README.md

 Most built-in validators for scalar types (excluding those with obvious constraints like Int, String, Float, Double) are **pass-through** validators.
 You should define custom validators if you need specific constraints for these types.

-## ValidationObserver
+## ValidationObserver Pattern

-The `ValidationObserver` trait provides a way to extend Valar with custom functionality:
+The `ValidationObserver` trait is more than just a logging mechanism—it's the **foundational pattern** for extending Valar with custom functionality.
+This pattern allows you to:

-- Integrate with external systems (logging, metrics, monitoring)
+- **Integrate with external systems** (logging, metrics, monitoring)
-- Add side effects without modifying validation logic
+- **Add side effects** without modifying validation logic
-- Build composable extensions
+- **Build composable extensions** that work together seamlessly
-- Zero overhead when not used
+- **Maintain zero overhead** when extensions aren't needed

 ```scala
 import net.ghoula.valar.*